 Most people that get into homebrewing want to learn more about this fantastic hobby.
 There are several books out there, but which one(s) are right for you?
 Midwest has a book to offer any homebrewer at any skill level.
-We also carry more specific books, such as brewing lagers or belgians.
 Perhaps you’d like to start formulating your own recipes?
-We’ve got books that cover that also.
-For the purposes of this article, we’ll discuss some of the books we carry in 3 categories.
+We’ve got books that cover that.
+For the purposes of this article, we’ll discuss some of the books in 3 categories.

 - Beginners: where we’ll assume you’ve got at least one or two batches under your belt.